Padasuri-6

-The Padasuri-6 is a North Korean anti-ship missile.
+The Padasuri-6 is a North Korean anti-ship cruise missile.

 Description

 Padasuri-6 is a further development of Kumsong-3, a copy from the Soviet Union's Kh-35.

 The missile uses a solid-fueled booster.
 It also uses a infrared terminal seeker and an active radar homing warhead.
 The body and payload mass are estimated to be 650 kg and 150 kg respectively.
 Padasuri-6 can achieve a maximum speed of 0.8 Mach.

 Padasuri-6's range is alleged to be around 200-400 km.
 According to observers, it is likely that during the modernization process, the Padasuri-6 has a longer range, a better guidance system or a more powerful warhead than the Russian missile.
 It is also possible that Padasuri-6 used components from United States and Europe to achieve this.

 Each tracked transporter erector launcher (TEL) has eight launch tubes, for eight Padasuri-6 missiles.